 For many the philosophy of capturing feedback at every touchpoint in a customer’s journey is the most important thing to do.
 And some think the typical NPS® question and open text verbatim is a silver bullet.
 Certainly lots of data can be captured, but having spoken to many brands it seems that a significant number are data rich, yet insight and understanding, poor.

 To illustrate the point, back in 2013 at the Customer Experience Exchange in Holland, we held a round table with Customer Experience Directors of over 25 global bands.
 In the session we discussed the metrics they were using and the value they were deriving from their programmes.
 Overwhelmingly and unanimously they all said the same thing; they had masses of data but were struggling to make sense of it or link it to financials, or outcomes.
 What was really surprising was that they thought they were the only ones in this predicament!
-A summary of the output at this event can be downloaded here.

 So has anything changed in customer experience programmes over the past 5 years?